fastai/fastlinkcheck/README.md

   --config_file CONFIG_FILE
-                        Location of file with urls to ignore --actions_output      Toggle GitHub Actions output on/off (default: False) --exit_on_found       Exit with status code 1 if broken links are found (default: False) --print_logs          Toggle printing logs to stdout. (default: False)
+                        Location of file with urls to ignore --actions_output      Toggle GitHub Actions output on/off (default: False) --exit_on_found       (CLI Only) Exit with status code 1 if broken links are found (default: False)
 ```